New York

 Go deeper with the New York guides

-The complete New York birding, native-plant, wildflower, and night-sky guides — or the whole year in one bundle.
+The complete New York birding, native-plant, and night-sky references — or the whole year, week by week, in one book.

 Same month elsewhere: August in North Carolina · August in North Dakota · August in Ohio